magic-script/magic-script-components-react-native/README.md

 **Steps:**
 1. Create a new project:
-`react-native init AwesomeProject --version 0.59.9`
+`react-native init AwesomeProject --version 0.60.5`
 2. Go to the project directory
 3. Add react native magic script library to the project:
 	 `yarn add https://github.com/magic-script/react-native-magic-script.git`
 4. Execute `react-native link` in order to link the library,
 5. In the main project directory add `proxy` folder from https://github.com/magic-script/magic-script-calendar/tree/master/proxy
 6. Create `src` folder and add `app.js` file to the `src` folder from https://github.com/magic-script/magic-script-components
-7. In order to run sample scenes from our demo app, you need to copy the `src` folder from https://github.com/magic-script/magic-script-components-platform-android/tree/master/ARDemo
+7. In order to run sample scenes from our demo app, you need to copy the `src` folder from https://github.com/magic-script/magic-script-components-catalog
-8. Replace the `index.js` file with the one from `ARDemo` project and replace the `ARDemo` name with your project name (here `AwesomeProject`):
+8. Override the `index.js` file with the one from the `Catalog` project and replace the `Catalog` name with your project name like:
 `MagicScript.registerApp('AwesomeProject', <BrowserApp />, false)`

 9. Delete `App.js` and `app.json` files since they are not required